 The Fiber Tractography Lab—under the direction of Fang-Cheng (Frank) Yeh, MD, PhD—is focused on the application of fiber tracking for presurgical planning and intraoperative navigation to facilitate brain function preservation and improve resection rates in patients with complex brain lesions.
 Dr. Yeh developed DSI Studio and applied it to study the structure and connectivity of the fiber tracts forming the human brain, and their structural alteration in patients with brain tumors, vascular lesions, stroke, and neurodegenerative diseases.

 These are the main areas of research:

 Presurgical Assessment of Fiber Tracts and Surgical Planning

-Fiber Tract Integrity and Damage Progression in Neurodegenerative Disorders
+Fiber Tract Integrity and Damage Progression in Neurological Disorders

-Researchers are currently studying patients with ALS and Huntington Disease aiming to obtain quantifiable measures of white matter tract integrity that can be correlated with the speed of disease progression and with clinical measures.
+Researchers are currently studying patients with amyotrophic lateral sclerosis (ALS) and Huntington’s disease, aiming to obtain quantifiable measures of white matter tract integrity that can be correlated with the speed of disease progression and with clinical measures.
 The ultimate goal is to find an accurate biomarker of the disease that can be monitored and serve as a reference for treatment response.